 What was your volunteer project like?

-I had the opportunity to volunteer at a children’s center, which is comprised of both an orphanage and a primary school (roughly pre-school through 9th grade).
+I had the opportunity to volunteer at a children’s center, which is comprised of both a children’s home and a primary school (roughly pre-school through 9th grade).
 It is an amazing place.
-Education is private in Tanzania (everyone has to pay to go), so for orphans, school is usually non-existent.
-The school is made up of students whose parents pay and the orphans.
-The parents, who pay, pay extra to allow the orphaned kids to go to class too.
+Education is private in Tanzania (everyone has to pay to go), so for vulnerable children, school is usually non-existent.
+The school is made up of students whose parents pay and the children who can’t pay.
+The parents, who pay, pay extra to allow the vulnerable kids to go to class too.
 This was an amazing example of community.

 Tell us about a typical day in Tanzania.